andalucinando/agar-faces/README.md

 - I got how it worked and then completely fuckt up the code and cant really see the blob or the background

-Ending of Monday Outcome; I couldt figure out what has been the problem on the background not showing, for tomorrow i will change the default setup so that i can have a clean black background with a black blob, from there i will try to figure out what can be the the way to stablish a dinamic background.
+**Ending of Monday Outcome**; I couldt figure out what has been the problem on the background not showing, for tomorrow i will change the default setup so that i can have a clean black background with a black blob, from there i will try to figure out what can be the the way to stablish a dinamic background.

 ### Tuesday;

+So for today the outcomes were the following;

+- Got the Agar to start running over a red canvas and Move freely on an infite open space
+- redistributed the mini-blobs so it could be more challenging to find and eat them

+*challenges im facing at the moment*

+- cant really change the background so its dynamic